 Panic.
 Panic is typically not useful because it can cause us to rush into bad decisions.
 Cautious concern and getting educated is a better approach.

 Sanitizer.
-Hand sanitizers are fine but do keep them away from small children who can get alcohol poisoning.
-On that note, I want to mention something that drives me nuts when I hear it in the “news”, because it is not fair.
+Most hand sanitizers are fine but do keep them away from small children who can get alcohol poisoning.
+The FDA has recalled some brands because they contain toxins that can be absorbed or do not have high enough alcohol levels to be effective.
+I want to mention something that drives me nuts when I hear it in the “news”, because it is not fair.
 I watched the TV pandemic briefing where it supposedly happened and I swear that President Trump never said to drink or inject bleach or disinfectants.
 After hearing how quickly viruses can be inactivated by sanitizers on surfaces, he merely asked the doctors if there was something like that for internal use…just showing intellectual curiosity.
 He actually wasn’t far off.
 Most sanitizers are oxidants.
 So is ozone.
 Practitioners have been using ozone in many ways (including saunas and IV’s) to kill pathogens.
 Ultraviolet light works to sanitize surfaces—treating blood with it has been called “The Cure That Time Forgot”.

 Seasonality.
 It should generate more interest in the media and among health professionals that flu cases peak at the same time that vitamin D blood levels hit bottom.
 This chart from a journal article paints the picture.

-Vaccine.
-The mutations of the virus seem to react the same way to the vaccines.
-This eye-opening post by the Weston A. Price Foundation blows some holes in the hype surrounding the new covid-19 vaccines.That document says, “Vaccine manufacturers claim that Covid-19 vaccines are 95 percent ‘effective,’ but the FDA is allowing companies to define effectiveness as ‘prevention of mild symptoms’.
+Vaccines.
+This Dr. Tenpenny video does a great job of explaining what the shots really are (not vaccines in the traditional sense), how they work and the dangers.
+The official CDC VAERS data released in March 26, 2021 showed 44,606 reports of adverse events following COVID vaccines, including 2,050 deaths and 7,095 serious injuries between Dec.
+14, 2020 and March 19, 2021.
+(Hmm…don’t seem to hear about this on the news.)
+Some of those may be allergic reactions to a chemical used in the preparation (polyethylene glycol) The FDA is allowing companies to define effectiveness as ‘prevention of mild symptoms’.
 The studies are not designed to detect a reduction in outcomes such as severe illness, hospitalization or death.”
-(That site links to citations.)
-Confusing.
-And, please be aware that after vaccination people still need to wear masks, socially distance and wash their hands frequently because the experts don’t know if vaccinated persons can still spread the disease.
+And, please be aware that after vaccination people still need to wear masks, socially distance and wash their hands frequently because the experts believe that the vaccinated persons can still spread the disease.
 (Apparently the benefit to the community isn’t until something like 75% or 80% of the population has been vaccinated. confusing.)
+Simone Gold, MD calls the new type of vaccines “Experimental Biological Agents” and warns against them in this video lecture.

 Be aware that hospitals now have language in their routine consent forms allowing them to vaccinate you (e.g. for flu or pneumonia) without telling you.
 Remember that vaccines are more effective in people who have strong immune systems.
 Bill Sardi developed an educational and protective vaccine consent/rejection form.
-(All proceeds go to support health freedom.)
+(All proceeds go to support health freedom but the document is currently unavailable as it is being revised.)
 Read recent Sardi articles, “The Vaccine from Hell” and “In Case the Vaccines Don’t Work, Here is Plan B.”

 Ventilators.
 Ventilators can save lives when a patient cannot breathe on their own.
 However, in many cases, covid-19 patients can breathe, they just aren’t absorbing oxygen well because of problems with the lung membranes.
 Since ventilators can damage lung tissue, hospitals are trying to limit their use.
 Some research shows better outcomes with home care via telehealth.
 They are employing other methods of upping oxygen levels and have patients on their stomachs to help them breathe.
 (Unfortunately, this does not work as well with the obese.)
 Longevinex Advantage is great support for healthy lung tissue.